Vacationing with inflation: tips for traveling on a budget

 Once you have a plan in mind, and an idea of cost, it’s time to set a budget.
 According to a recent Forbes survey, 45% of respondents are allowing for a higher travel budget in 2023 than they spent in 2022.
 But a little more than a quarter of respondents (28%) said their budgets would remain about the same this year.

-Many travel sites publish average budgets, but when it comes to vacation budgeting (and budgeting in general), your personal preferences often dictate your overall spending.
-For example, do you prefer to fly first class when traveling overseas, or are you taking short-haul flights on budget carriers?
+To help with planning, many travel sites publish average budgets.
+But just like budgeting in general, your vacation budget is largely dependent on your personal preferences.
+For example, do you prefer to fly first class when traveling overseas, or are you taking comfortable with budget carriers?
 Take stock of your preferences and plan accordingly.
 You may also want to review your past vacation budgets and adjust for inflation.

 Consider a credit card with rewards

 And the more travel rewards you have, the more options you’ll have for traveling in 2023.
 A survey by Hyatt showed that more than half of respondents said they’d change their travel plans to earn or redeem points.
-A huge stash of points can get you those free hotel nights or airfare, allowing you to take that 2023 dream trip you wouldn’t have been able to afford otherwise.
+Saving up reward points can earn you free flights and hotel stays for your dream vacation.

 Don’t forget– Georgia’s Own Visa Signature, Platinum, and Student Visa cards offer travel and emergency assistance and trip cancellation/interruption reimbursement when you book travel with those cards.

 Despite the rise in inflation, that same Forbes study found that there is still a big push to travel in 2023.
-A resounding 87% of survey respondents expect to travel at least as much as they did in the prior year, with 49% selecting that they expect to travel more.
+The majority of survey respondents expect to travel at least as much as they did in the prior year, with 49% selecting that they expect to travel more.

-Unfortunately, many of the same recent travel challenges are expected to spill into 2023: crowds, high prices, and flight disruptions.
-These headaches aren’t entirely unavoidable, but the above tips will help make your next trip easier.
+Unfortunately, many of the recent travel challenges are expected to continue well into 2023, including crowds, high prices, and flight disruptions.
+Mishaps while traveling are never entirely unavoidable, but utilizing the above tips can help make your next trip easier.